 Introduction / History

-According to their own legends, the Bawaria people were once part of the powerful Hindu Rajput caste.
-During a fight between the Mughals and the Rajputs, a Bawaria individual foolishly polluted the bauli with cow's blood, which prevented the Rajputs from bringing their soldiers back from dead.
-When the Rajputs were defeated, the Bawarias were exiled to the jungle to spend their days eking out an existence by hunting and gathering.
-Worse yet, they were now outcastes, a huge step down from their former status.
-They still consider themselves to be Rajputs, but other communities would not agree, though they have higher status than most outcastes.
+According to their own legends, the Bawaria people of India and Pakistan were once part of the powerful Hindu Rajput caste.
+During a fight between the Mughals and the Rajputs, a Bawaria individual foolishly polluted the bauli, a street food made from an egg with cow's blood, which prevented the Rajputs from bringing their dead soldiers back from battlegrounds.
+When the Rajputs were defeated, the Bawari were exiled to the jungle to spend their days eking out an existence by hunting and gathering.
+Worse yet, they were now outcastes, a huge step down from their former Hindu caste status.
+They still consider themselves to be Rajputs, but other communities would not agree, though they have higher status than most outcastes or Dalits.